apache/systemds/quick-start-guide.md

 ## Splitting Labels from Features

-Next we use the `splitXY.dml` algortithm to separate the feature columns from the label column(s).
+Next we use the `splitXY.dml` algorithm to separate the feature columns from the label column(s).

 Parameters: